yuanb/xk2c95xl-openocd-svf-programmer/README.md

 ```
 ## rt232r.cfg

-Create a file, name it as rt232.cfg with the following to lines
+Create a file, name it as rt232.cfg with the following lines
 ```
 adapter driver ft232r
 adapter speed 3000